InpsydeNiklas/mlp-docs/Diátaxis/2. How-to guides/Guides/WIP How to Publish and Translate New Content in Multiple Languages.md

+# How to Publish New Content and Manage Translations with MultilingualPress

 **Purpose**: This guide walks authors through publishing new content on a primary language site and then creating and managing translations across connected language sites using MultilingualPress.

 **Prerequisites**: